CEDRIC GUTIERREZ MORENO

 41014 BEHAVIORAL STRATEGY

-My research has been recognized by the 2016 Best Empirical Paper Award of the Entrepreneurship Division at the Academy of Management and the 2018 Best Dissertation Award (2nd place) at INFORMS Technology, Innovation Management and Entrepreneurship.
+My research has been published in Management Science, Organization Science, the Strategic Management Journal, the Journal of Risk and Uncertainty and Strategic Organization.
+It has been recognized by the 2016 Best Empirical Paper Award of the Entrepreneurship Division at the Academy of Management and the 2018 Best Dissertation Award (2nd place) at INFORMS Technology, Innovation Management and Entrepreneurship.

 In a recent paper published at the Strategic Management Journal, we show that former leaders in a competition (e.g., sales contests, innovation challenges) try harder: those that are displaced from a prize-eligible position exert more effort in subsequent rounds, compared with identically placed rivals who have never led.
 Our results, which suggest that setbacks can be motivational, have implications for the optimal design of dynamic competitions.

 Entrepreneurial/Managerial decision-making; Behavioral strategy; Market entry; Incentives; Competitiveness; Overconfidence; Temporal preferences; Decision under uncertainty; Experimental methods.

 Why do people choose gender congruent careers: an ambiguous story?

 Organization Science (forthcoming)

 Better to have led and lost than never to have led at all?
 Lost leadership and effort provision in dynamic tournaments